Updated: Jul 28

 This would be a very long article if I shared all that I learned this year, (I will put that in another article someday) so I will focus on just a few things.

 Time Management: One of my biggest challenges of the year was figuring out where I should be focusing my time and effort.
 As a semi-professional artist, there are many things that need to be done besides creating such as marketing, taking photos for my shop, ordering supplies and shipping art.
 Figuring out which of these things is most important and works best for me and my unique life and situation has been really challenging.
-This is something that watching internet tutorials cannot teach you because everyone's life and situation is unique, and strategies that work for one artist may not work for you.
+This is something that watching internet tutorials cannot teach you because people's lives are unique.
+Strategies that work for one artist may not work for another.

 Push past the doubt and keep creating.
 Even the biggest artists online and in the world have doubts.
 I am sure they have days where they wake up and think "what is the point?".
 What makes these people successful is that they keep showing up despite the doubts.
 Building yourself as an artist, and starting to sell your work is a process and often a long one, just like an oil painting it does not (usually) happen in one day.
 I have learned to be okay with this and just enjoy learning and the process.